slotdawg/ts2020/splunkobjectslab/splunkobjectslab.rst

 .. _splunkstart:

-Create Nutanix Objects AMI User Keys
+Create Nutanix Objects IAM User Keys
 ++++++++++++++++++++++++++++++++++++

 In order for Splunk to communicate with Nutanix Objects, you'll need to create a set of API Keys.